jslowik123/recipe_server/legal/en/terms_of_service_content_en.md

 **AI Technology Disclaimer:**
 - We use OpenAI GPT-4o-mini API for recipe extraction
-- The AI processes video transcripts and metadata (not video files)
+- The AI processes video frames (still images), transcripts, and metadata
+- Complete video files are not sent, only extracted frames
 - OpenAI may temporarily store data for 30 days for abuse monitoring
 - API data is not used to train OpenAI models (per OpenAI's API policy)
 - By using our service, you consent to this AI processing